k8s-at-home/template-container-image/README.md

 ## Prereqs

-You need to create the following secrets:
+You need to create the following secrets (not needed within the k8s-at-home org):
-- GH_PAT # Needed for [PRs from template](https://github.com/marketplace/actions/repo-file-sync-action)
 - GHCR_USER # Needed to upload container to the Github Container Registry
 - GHCR_TOKEN # Needed to upload container to the Github Container Registry